TomasHubelbauer/ios-photos-metadata/README.md

 generate at all.
 This is not super consistent as I expect it depends on available memory, power saver etc. Safe value might be around 15 MB.

+When the image is transfered using WhatsApp, it is converted to JPG so all PNG metadata is lost.

 ## To-Do

+Generate a JPG with EXIF metadata and see if WhatsApp will preserve the EXIF.

 Use `a[download]` when iOS 13 is out and it is supported in Safari.